 The number of organic compounds, which are present around us and in our environment, is infinite.
 The large numbers are credited to the property of catenation as exhibited by carbon.
 Carbon can make four strong bonds; which, in turn, results in the formation of chain and ring structures.
 As the name indicates, hydrocarbons are organic compounds of hydrogen and carbon.
-Although the hydrocarbons are composed of only carbon and hydrogen, but a large diversity of compounds of hydrocarbons are present.
+Although the hydrocarbons are composed of only carbon and hydrogen, they occur in varied forms.
 This diversity can be attributed to the fact that hydrocarbons are present in the form of linear compounds, branched-chain structures, and ringed forms.
-The most common and, also, the simplest hydrocarbon is methane.
-Hydrocarbons are versatile in their utility and are also present in crude oil, coal, natural gas, and other sources of energy naturally.
+The most common and the simplest hydrocarbon is methane.
+Hydrocarbons are versatile in their utility and are also present in crude oil, coal, natural gas, and other sources of energy; naturally.

 Nonetheless, hydrocarbons never miss a chance to play a significant role in our daily life.
-The fuels that we use as sources of energy, like CNG and LPG, are nothing but a mixture of hydrocarbons only.
-Besides the uses mentioned above, the hydrocarbons render other great advantages as well which we will be discussing today.
+The fuels that we use as sources of energy like CNG and LPG are nothing but a mixture of hydrocarbons only.
+Besides the uses mentioned above, the hydrocarbons render other great advantages as well.
+Let’s discuss the hydrocarbons in detail.

 Classification of Hydrocarbons

 The hydrocarbons can be classified into three types; depending upon the types of carbon-carbon bonds present;